oldregime/PeerStor/bin/hooks/README.md

 * [reject-extension.py](reject-extension.py) rejects uploads if they match a list of file extensions
 * [reloc-by-ext.py](reloc-by-ext.py) redirects an upload to another destination based on the file extension
   * good example of the `reloc` [hook effect](https://github.com/9001/copyparty/blob/hovudstraum/docs/devnotes.md#hook-effects)
+* [reject-and-explain.py](reject-and-explain.py) shows a custom error-message when it rejects an upload
+* [reject-ramdisk.py](reject-ramdisk.py) rejects the upload if the destination is a ramdisk
+  * this hook uses the `I` flag which makes it 140x faster, but if the plugin has a bug it may crash copyparty

 # on message